MaryAnnN28/BiteBoard-Frontend/README.md

 ![alt text](https://i.imgur.com/RSFijx0m.jpg)

-BiteBoard.
+### BiteBoard.
 Your recipes, all in one place!
-Add your own recipes and easily browse through your online cookbook. :fork_and_knife:
+Add recipes and easily browse through your online cookbook. :fork_and_knife:

 #### Project By: